uc-cdis/BMH-admin-portal/README.md

    4. ArtifactBucketName - The bucket name from above where deployment artifacts are located (i.e. occ-account-deploy, no `s3://` or `https://` prefixes)
    5. ServiceCatalogTag - Tag used for the service catalog infrastructure (not used for BRH, but required in the CloudFormation)

-## Deploy BRH Admin Portal Backend
+## Deploy Workspace Account Management Portal Backend
 This will deploy the backend API which will handle requests.
 The deployment instructions can be found [here](bmh_admin_portal_backend/README.md).

-## Deploy BRH Admin Portal Frontend
+## Deploy Workspace Account Management Portal Frontend
 This will deploy the front end React application.
-The deployment instructions can be found [here](bmh_admin_portal_ui/README_DEPLOYMENT.md).
+The deployment instructions can be found [here](workspace_account_manager_ui/README_DEPLOYMENT.md).